 Optional general parameter.
 This parameter is either true or false (false by default).
 If this parameter is set to true and update checking is enabled, then nanominer will be updated every time it starts, if a newer version is available.

 Optional general parameter.
 This parameter sets the number of miner restarts before rebooting the rig.
 In case of problems with the GPU, such as hardware errors or lag, or in case of deterioration of the hashrate (if the minhashrate option is used), nanominer will restart.
 However, some errors cannot be fixed by restarting the program.
 In such cases, you must restart the installation.
 To reboot, the miner loads the reboot.bat script from the current directory if it works on Windows, or reboot.sh if on Linux:

 The reboot.sh file on Linux must have execute rights for it to work.
 Typical reboot.bat script contents for Windows:

 The script must be written by the user.
 To run the reboot script instead of restarting the miner with every critical error, simply install:

-The independent community of Free TON, which includes software developers, validators and users, on Thursday announced the launch of its own blockchain.
-As noted by TON Labs, which is developing the infrastructure of the Telegram Open Network project, the network was launched by the community itself.
-The network is based […]
+This post is also available in: РусскийThe independent community of Free TON, which includes software developers, validators and users, on Thursday announced the launch of its own blockchain.
+As noted by TON Labs, which is developing the infrastructure of the Telegram Open Network project, the network was launched by the […]